 MIRRORS IN FENG SHUI

-Here are some general criteria about these objects, and so the reader can judge from his own perspective.
+Here are some general guidelines about mirrors, so that you can judge for yourself.

-In interior mirrors one tries to avoid reflecting figures, paintings or information with a bad feng shui since we would amplify their "virtual" presence within the space.
-The sensible thing in this situation is to remove objects with bad feng shui, but when the reflected is a fire, problematic stairs, a conflictive corner or other similar elements one would have to eliminate or change the mirror from this site.
+Indoors, try not to reflect figures, pictures or anything with bad feng shui, since a mirror would amplify their “virtual” presence in the space.
+The sensible thing is to remove objects with bad feng shui; but where the reflection falls on a fire, an awkward staircase, a hostile corner or something similar, you would have to remove or reposition the mirror.

-It is not advisable to use broken or distorted mirrors.
-Nor are suggested bevelled mirrors, like those that incorporate lines on the surface that produce cuts or duplication on the images.
-The old superstition that breaking a mirror brings bad luck is because some believed that there is a distortion of energy that causes a broken or bruised surface.
-To avoid the 7 years of bad luck you do not have to call no witch, you just have to change the broken mirror with a new one.
+Broken or distorted mirrors are best avoided, as are bevelled ones, or any with lines on the surface that cut or duplicate the image.
+The old superstition that breaking a mirror brings bad luck comes from the belief that a broken or damaged surface distorts energy.
+To avoid the seven years of bad luck you need not call in a witch — you just have to replace the broken mirror with a new one.

-Mirrors with gray or dark stains are not recommended for "inside" because they resemble dark and gloomy doors, giving a diffuse ambient to the environment.
-Mirrors can be used to enlarge hallways or also to amplify images with good Feng Shui, as certain paintings, sculptures and landscapes.
-If you use mirrors to look at yourself or to tidy yourself up try to have a comfortable vision where you do not have to stand on something or bend down to look at you or get distorted by surface imperfections.
+Mirrors with grey or dark blotches are not recommended indoors, because they resemble dark, gloomy doorways and give the room a murky feel.
+Mirrors can be used to widen hallways, or to amplify things with good feng shui such as certain pictures, sculptures and landscapes.
+If you use a mirror to look at yourself or tidy up, make sure the view is comfortable — that you do not have to stand on something, stoop, or contend with a distorting surface.

-The very old mirrors are not the best choice, especially if they have belonged to places or people who did not have good feng shui.
-Some esoteric traditions invested the mirror with certain properties to capture or store information.
+Very old mirrors are not the best choice, especially if they have belonged to places or people with bad feng shui; some esoteric traditions credited the mirror with the power to capture or store information.

-Some schools use them to reject aggressive environmental influences, though it should be explained or weighed towards what the energy is projected.
-In this sense some teachers disadvise against their use.
+Some schools use mirrors to deflect aggressive influences from the surroundings, though one should always explain, or weigh up, where that energy is being projected.
+For this reason some teachers advise against their use.

-What happens when a type of Qi is unpleasant and we put our intention to divert it to any other site through a mirror?
-Regardless of the true value of this practice it is better to seek responsible solutions in managing energy and mental intention, since the Chi follows thought, and there is an old and good advice saying "Treat others the way you like to be treated ... "
+What happens when a kind of Qi is unpleasant and we set our intention to divert it elsewhere with a mirror?
+Whatever the real value of the practice, it is better to seek responsible solutions in the handling of energy and mental intention, since Qi follows thought — and there is an old, good saying: “Treat others as you would like to be treated.”

-As to certain virtues of "refusal" attributed to mirrors, we must be prudent when used as remedies for influences caused by electromagnetism, mobile antennas, electric fields, as well as other attacks that penetrate through the mass of reflective glass.
-Use as always, a dose of common sense.
+As for the powers of “repulsion” attributed to mirrors, we should be cautious about using them as remedies for electromagnetism, mobile-phone masts, electric fields and other influences that pass through the mass of reflective glass.
+Use, as always, a good dose of common sense.

-If you want more information for a parallel, rather esoteric character in relation to the mirrors, read the sixth chapterof the sixth work: "The inner fire" of the author Carlos Castaneda.
-Editorial.
-Gaia.
-You will find curious relations on the flow of water, depth and mirror as a window.
+If you would like more on the parallel, more esoteric side of mirrors, read the sixth chapter of “The Fire from Within” by Carlos Castaneda (Gaia).
+You will find curious links between the flow of water, depth, and the mirror as a window.

 Feng Shui in China